Jash312/Amazon-Review-Insights/readme.md

 - **Plotly**: Python graphing library used for creating interactive plots.
 - **Bootstrap**: Front-end framework used for styling the web interface.
 - **Docker**: Containerization technology used for packaging the application.
+- **BeautifulSoup** : Scraping Packages used to scrape the reviews from Amazon
 - **AWS**: Cloud infrastructure provider utilized for deployment.

 ## Deployment